-Assistive Technology is any product that enables a person with a disability to perform any task.
+Assistive Technology (AT) is any product that helps a person with a disability to perform any task.
 The following is the often-cited legal definition.
 “Assistive technology (AT) is any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.”
-(29 U.S.C.
+29 U.S.C.
 Sec 2202(2)

-Assistive technology ranges from the low-tech (e.g., adapted spoons, pencil grips) to the high-tech (e.g., speech synthesizers, screen readers).
-It is commonly used for communication, mobility, self care, environmental control, computer access and recreation.
+AT ranges from low-tech (like adapted spoons, pencil grips) to high-tech (like speech synthesizers, screen readers).
+It is used for communication, mobility, self care, environmental control, computer access and recreation.
 Related services include evaluation, fabrication, training and funding.

 Described and Captioned Media Program

 Description: FREE-LOAN accessible media library … to benefit students who are blind, visually impaired, deaf, hard of hearing, or deaf-blind …’ and other resources, such as ‘Caption it Yourself’.

 Description: Articles about gadgets for people who are deaf.